On the gain of entrainment in the $n$-dimensional ribosome flow model: Introduction

 TASEP has been used to model the flow of ribosomes along the mRNA~\cite{TASEP_tutorial_2011} and other processes of intracellular transport~\cite{RevModPhys.85.135}, pedestrian and vehicular traffic~\cite{TASEP_PEDES}, the movement of ants, and numerous other natural and artificial phenomena~\cite{TASEP_book}.
 However, rigorous analysis of TASEP is difficult and closed-form results are known only for very special cases of transition rates along the lattice~\cite{solvers_guide}.

 The ribosome flow model~(RFM) is the mean-field approximation of TASEP~\cite{reuveni2011genome}.
 The RFM is a deterministic model composed of~$n$ non-linear, first-order ODEs.
 The RFM is highly amenable to analysis using tools from systems and control theory: the RFM is a contracting system~\cite{sontag_cotraction_tutorial}, a cooperative system~\cite{margaliot2012stability}, and, moreover, it is also a totally positive differential system~\cite{margaliot2019revisiting}.
+The RFM can also be interpreted as a compartmental chemical reaction network~(CRN) with transition rates that depend on the amount of particles and free space in various compartments~\cite{RFM_as_CRN}.
+The~RFM can also be derived via a special finite volume spatial discretization of widely used hyperbolic PDE flow models~\cite{RFM_FROM_PDE}, and can also be represented as a port-Hamiltonian system~\cite{RFM_AS_PORT}.

 Understanding the regulation and dynamics of ribosome flow and, consequently, protein production rate is a fundamental problem in biology and medicine.
 For example, ``traffic jams'' of ribosomes along the mRNA have been implicated with various diseases~\cite{neurojams,tuller_traffic_jams2018}.
 Rigorous analysis of ribosome flow is also important in scientific fields that include manipulations of the translation machinery like synthetic biology, mRNA viruses, and biotechnology.